objectives materials technology background activities assessment resources

 Music from the Sunshine State / Florida Folklife Program

-Résonance: Musical Heritage of La Francophonie (Video)
+Résonance: Musical Heritage of La Francophonie (video)

 Music Resources Center / University of California, Berkeley (video)

-Smithsonian Global Sound (audio)
+Smithsonian Folkways (audio)

-Traditions of Change: Five Korean-American Traditions in Washington State (audio)
+Traditions in Washington State (audio)

 Washington Folk Arts / Northwest Heritage Tours (audio)